vladimir-vovk/mars-online/README.md

 1. Install the *Expo XDE* from https://expo.io
 2. Clone this repo
-3. Open project with the *Expo XDE*
+3. Open project with the *Expo XDE* or open project folder in terminal and type: `yarn && yarn start`
-4. Run app with your Device or Emulator/Simulator